Pipeline hosts both virtual and in-person events for all. Introverts and extroverts: rejoice!

 Pipeline-Hosted Twitter Mixers:

-Fridays 5pm to whenever PT / 8pm to even later than whenever ET
+Fridays 5pm to late PST / 8pm to even later ET

-What started as a "temporary virtual networking thing" on March 20th, 2020 has evolved into the biggest* Twitter mixer for film and TV writers.
+What started as a "temporary virtual networking thing" on March 20th, 2020 has evolved into an ongoing Twitter mixer for film and TV writers.
 Most weeks will be comprised of participants talking about their scripts, their successes, their failures, and an uncompromising, sometimes-hostile demand for free Pipeline mugs.

 Thursdays 5-7 p.m.
 PT / 8-10 p.m.
 ET

 Like Script Pipeline's #PipelineWriters, but—as if this wasn't obvious—for authors.
 Started in February 2021.
-Industry guests and Q&As happening throughout the year.
+The two hours are split: first hour = guest Q&A or specific topic; second hour = free-for-all.

 Pipeline Recommended Twitter Chats: